 #13 Washburn B9

-The genuine Remo head that t is combined with ebony-topped maple bridge delivers a punchy and bright sound that the player wants .it is a susceptible instrument; hence it is worth investing in a decent quality bag to avoid any kind of mishap, especially on its travel.
+The genuine Remo head that t is combined with an ebony-topped maple bridge delivers a punchy and bright sound that the player wants .it is a susceptible instrument; hence it is worth investing in a decent quality bag to avoid any kind of mishap, especially on its travel.

 Oscar Schmidt OB3 is considered to be a leader in folk music because it is the only instrument that has supported the musical way of life since 1871.